Erin Lothes

 Visiting Scholar

 Dr. Erin Lothes is a theologian who researches energy ethics and the faith-based environmental movement.
-She is the senior manager of the Laudato Si’ Animators Program with the Laudato Si’ Movement (formerly the Global Catholic Climate Movement).
+She is an expert on the Laudato Si’ Movement (formerly the Global Catholic Climate Movement).

 Erin is author of “Inspired Sustainability: Planting Seeds for Action” (Orbis, 2016) and “The Paradox of Christian Sacrifice: The Loss of Self, the Gift of Self” (Herder and Herder, 2007).
 She is lead author of “Catholic Moral Traditions and Energy Ethics for the Twenty-First Century” in the Journal of Moral Theology (2016) and author of other energy ethics essays and articles on faith-based environmentalism.